bitcrafty/my-obsidian/README.md

-# my-obsidian
+# My-Obsidian

-My settings for Obsidian, some custom css snippets etc.
+This repo contains some settings and css snippets I use in my obsidian app.

+Work-In-Progress